btcven/locha/documentation/EN/chapter_8.md

 <img src="imple_pic/RREQ6.png" alt="drawing" height="250" width="350" align="left"/>
 </p>

-- Node **D** does not recreate the package due to it is the recipient of the route request message..
+- Node **D** does not recreate the package due to it is the recipient of the route request message.

 - In the process, each intermediate node should know how to return to the node that recreated the _RREQ_ message.